-Unless otherwise stated in the scenario, when a Monster is killed, it is removed from the board and placed in the first available slot of the Spawn Tile.
-When the Spawn Tile is full, with five Monsters on it, the active player must perform a Monster Spawn as soon as he finishes his turn.
-Starting with the Monster in the first slot, he rolls two attack dice to determine where it will spawn.
+Unless otherwise stated in the scenario, when a Minion-type Monster is killed, it is removed from the board and placed in the first available slot of the Spawn Tile.
+When the Spawn Tile becomes full, with five figures on it, or when there are no more Monsters left on the board, the active player must perform a Monster Spawn as soon as he finishes his turn.
+Starting with the figure in the first slot, he rolls two attack dice to determine where it will spawn.
 Compare the dice result to the symbols in the Spawn Tokens on the board and find the matching token with the same pair of symbols.
 The Spawn roll is not subjected to normal dice rolling mechanics, such as Rerolls and extra dice.

-- ◆ If there is no matching Spawn Token on the board, the Monster is returned to the game box. - ◆ If the Space with the matching Spawn Token is full, the Monster is returned to the game box. - ◆ If the Space with the matching Spawn Token is free, the Monster is placed in that Space.
+- If there is no matching Spawn Token on the board, the figure is returned to the game box. - If the Space with the matching Spawn Token is full, the figure is returned to the game box. - If the Space with the matching Spawn Token is free, the figure is placed in that Space.

-This procedure is repeated, following the slot order, for all of the Monsters in the Spawn Tile, with each one being either placed back on the board or completely removed from the game.
+This procedure is repeated, following the slot order, for all of the figures in the Spawn Tile, with each one being either placed back on the board or completely removed from the game.
 Once the Spawn Tile is empty, the next player begins his turn.